 FLSA-exempt employees who are permitted to earn compensatory time during a furlough week in which they are designated as hourly must also use compensatory time during a furlough week in which they are designated as hourly.
 Managers and supervisors must consider very carefully (in advance) whether compensatory time will be approved in lieu of overtime payments.
-The recommended approach is that all hourly employees work within the forty (40) hour workweek structure and not incur compensatory time or overtime during a designated furlough week.
+The recommended approach is that all hourly employees work within the adjusted hour workweek structure and not incur compensatory time or overtime during a designated furlough week.
 Any furlough-eligible employee incurring unapproved compensatory time or overtime during a designated furlough week will be subject to discipline.
+On call out emergencies, employees are required to call a supervisor for approval to call out additional employees.
+If the employee is unable to contact a supervisor in a timely manner, the employee has the discretion to call out additional employees to assist with emergencies.
+If an employee is called in to work without 24 hours advance notice, the employee is not required to take alternate furlough time.

 5.14 Holiday Pay.
-The requirement to be in paid status the day before and the day after a holiday in order to be paid for the holiday will be waived in those circumstances where the unpaid day is a furlough day.
+The requirement to be in paid status the day before and the day after a holiday in order to be paid for the holiday will be waived in those circumstances where the unpaid day is a furlough day (this includes make up furlough days and alternate furlough days).
 If an individual is in an unpaid status on a day before or a day following a holiday not caused by a furlough day, the employee will not be paid for the holiday.
-If a scheduled furlough day falls on a paid holiday, the employee will receive holiday pay for that day.

 6.0 RESCISSION OF APPROVED LEAVES.
-(Not applicable under voluntary furloughs)